darktjm/gamesup/README.md

 in the registry, instead, for cleaner operation.

 I also don't want to dive into subdirectories to get at the meat of the installation: the game.
-As such, I make the prefix's dosdevices/c: point to ../.. and make the prefix actually reside in
-<prefix_name>/windows.
-This places all wine's config in the windows
-directory, where it belongs, as well.
+As such, I make the prefix's `dosdevices/c:` point to `../..` and make the `WINEPREFIX` actually reside in *shortname*/windows.
+This places all wine's config in the `windows` directory, where it belongs, as well.

 I also may want key rebinding.
-If you create a standalone executable from AutoHotKey, you can call it wine-keys.exe and dowine will execute it before the game, and kill it afterwards.
+If you create a standalone executable from AutoHotKey, you can call it `wine-keys.exe` and `dowine` will execute it before the game, and kill it afterwards.
+I have included a few scripts as examples.  `cosh.ahk` is what I use when playing Cosmic Space Heroine (the game I added this feature for), and `bge.ahk` is what I use for Beyond Good & Evil (although the latter is mostly untested).
+Both add joystick support (cosh has built-in joystick support, but it uses wine's mostly broken (at least in 4.0 and before) SDL joystick support and doesn't support remapping; it's best to just disable it by adding "`Enable SDL`"=(`REG_DWORD`)`0` to `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\WineBus`).
+The samples use several "library" scripts.  `JoystickMouse.ahk` was downloaded from autohotkey.com and modified to support other axes and to disable the d-pad mouse wheel. `jscursor.ahk` is an adaptation of the joystick-to-cursor code on autohotkey.com.
+My modifications merge the left stick and d-pad code into one, and issue multiple keypresses for diagonals.
+Finally, `autofire.ahk` provides a function to map a single key/button to a single key/button that autofires.
+It might be better to do that with a chord, but I only need it for one key to skip long conversations in cosh.
+Compile in the Compiler subdirectory of the autohotkey distribution (whose installer doesn't work in wine, but you can just extract it with 7z) using e.g. "`dowine Ahk2Exe.exe /in cosh.ahk`".

-Since gentoo has slotted wine, I have multiple wine vesions at once.
-The script supports simple options for version selection, but they hard-code version numbers.
+Since gentoo has slotted wine, I have multiple wine vesions installed at once.
+The `dowine` script supports simple options for version selection, but they hard-code version numbers.
 It should also support an arbitrary wine executable/version number, but I don't test it, and it probably doesn't work.
 As mentioned above, a separate reference prefix is created for each version of wine run (32-bit or 64-bit prefix), and never deleted (except manually).

 For a long time, I couldn't get 64-bit prefixes to work at all.
-It tunred out to be because I use the multilib-portage overlay, which requires an environment override; see wine-env (place this in /etc/portage/env/app-emulation/wine if want to use it; also soft link it to wine-any, wine-vanilla, and wine-d3d9 if you use those ebuilds).
+It tunred out to be because I use the multilib-portage overlay, which requires an environment override; see `wine-env` (rename this to `/etc/portage/env/app-emulation/wine` if want to use it; also soft link `wine` to `wine-any`, `wine-vanilla`, and `wine-d3d9` if you use those ebuilds).

-Along the same lines, my use of windows as the prefix name triggered a bug in wine, which has been fixed in 4.6, I think.
-Prior to that, I have to apply wine-dir64.patch.
-Otherwise, any attempt to run a GOG.com installer in a 64-bit prefix will fail.
+Along the same lines, my use of `windows` as the prefix name triggered a bug in wine, which has been fixed in 4.6, I think.
+Prior to that, I have to apply `wine-dir64.patch`.
+Otherwise, any attempt to run a GOG.com installer in a 64-bit prefix will fail (as will many other programs).

 As to gecko and mono, I install them in the reference directories, but do not normally replicate that bit to the games' prefix.
 In fact, I have not found one game that benefits from either of these, and all mono does is prevent installation of (working) .NET from MS for the games that need it.

-Usage:  dowine [options] exefile args
+I should probably just stop building wine with support for them.
+In fact, gstreamer seems to cause more problems than it fixes, so I should probably drop that as well.
+Why can't wine play movies correctly?

+Usage:  `dowine` [*options*] *exefile* *args*

-To create/use a 64-bit prefix, always set WINEARCH=win64 in the environment.
+To create/use a 64-bit prefix, always set `WINEARCH=win64` in the environment.
 I may fix this in the future to set it if the prefix is already 64-bit.

   - Version selection:
-      - -s = current stable, which is also the default wine
+      - `-s` = current stable, which is also the default wine
-      - -s3 = 3.0.x (must be manually linked as wine-3)
+      - `-s3` = 3.0.x (must be manually linked as wine-3)
-      - -s2 = 2.0.x (must be manually linked as wine-2)
+      - `-s2` = 2.0.x (must be manually linked as wine-2)
-      - -d = wine-d3d9: latest with gallium-d3d9
+      - `-d` = wine-d3d9: latest with gallium-d3d9
-      - -a = wine-staging: latest with staging+gallium-d3d9 (was wine-any, thus the a)
+      - `-a` = wine-staging: latest with staging+gallium-d3d9 (was wine-any, thus the a)
-      - -v = wine-vanilla; latest vanilla wine
+      - `-v` = wine-vanilla; latest vanilla wine
-      - -V <exe> = use exe as the wine executable; probably doesn't work
+      - `-V` *exe* = use exe as the wine executable; probably doesn't work
-      - -D = use winedbg for debugging; probably doesn't work right
+      - `-D` = use winedbg for debugging; probably doesn't work right
    - Other:
-      - -k = kill wine in this prefix
+      - `-k` = kill wine in this prefix
-      - -m = mount the windows overlay
+      - `-m` = mount the windows overlay
-      - -M = dismount the windows overlay
+      - `-M` = dismount the windows overlay
-      - -w = assume exe will exit before program finishes; use wine-wait
+      - `-w` = assume exe will exit before program finishes; use wine-wait
-      - -n = allow built-in mono/.net install/usage (never works)
+      - `-n` = allow built-in mono/.net install/usage (never works)
-      - -g = allow built-in gecko install/usage (never works)
+      - `-g` = allow built-in gecko install/usage (never works)
-      - -b = change what's installed based on -n/-g flags
+      - `-b` = change what's installed based on -n/-g flags

+Note that `wine-wait` just waits for wine to finish instead of killing wine as soon as the main executable finishes.
+It takes an optional "`-e `*ext*" argument in case you're running non-default wine and the wineserver has an associated extension.

-To install a wine game, I just create ~/games/wine/<shortname>, soft link the installer files (*.{exe,bin}) from my usual download drive into that directory, and run dowine on all the .exe files, optionally setting WINEARCH=win64 first (if it was necessary and I forgot, I rerun the installation in a fresh directory again with it set).
+To install a wine game, I just create `~/games/wine/`*shortname*, soft link the installer files (`*.{exe,bin}`) from my usual download drive into that directory, and run `dowine` on all the .exe files, optionally setting `WINEARCH=win64` first (if it was necessary and I forgot, I rerun the installation in a fresh directory again with it set).
 I realize that, like the Linux installers, I can extract the game without using wine (using innoextract).
 In addition to feeling better